Farewell, My Lovely (1975 film): Casting

-Mitchum reprised the role of Philip Marlowe three years later in The Big Sleep, although that remake was set in the present day and in England, rather than shot as a period piece in the detective's customary setting of Los Angeles.
-Grade financed that movie as well.

 Marlowe's client, Moose Malloy, is played by Jack O'Halloran, a former professional prizefighter.
 Mitchum called O'Halloran "one great find on this picture.
 At least, he's a find if we can ever find him again...
 They hired him for $500 a week.
 He looked perfect for the part.
 One time he hit the producer.
 One of the producers.
 We had seven of them.
 We called them the Magnificent Seven.
 Jack was swinging this poor bastard around his head like an Indian war club.
 I tried to explain to him: 'The guy can be talked to, Jack.'
 He shakes his head.
 'Mitch,' he says, 'I was crying too hard.'"

-Sylvester Stallone, in an early role prior to Rocky, has a memorable brief role as an employee of the brothel's sadistic madam (played by Kate Murtagh).

-Jim Thompson, author of popular crime novels like The Getaway and The Grifters, appears in the film as Judge Grayle.
-Many of Thompson's novels were filmed as major motion pictures.

-Joe Spinell, who played Willi Cicci in The Godfather and Stallone's boss in Rocky, is featured as Nicky, a hired thug for Frances Amthor.
-Spinell was in poor health, but his friend Mitchum made sure that Spinell's scenes were filmed first, so that he could get to the doctors if required.

-Production

-Mitchum says Charlotte Rampling "arrived with an odd entourage, two husbands or something.
+Mitchum said Charlotte Rampling "arrived with an odd entourage, two husbands or something.
 Or they were friends and she married one of them and he grew a mustache and butched up.
 She kept exercising her mouth like she was trying to swallow her ear.
 I played her on the right side because she had two great big blackheads on her left ear, and I was afraid they'd spring out and lodge on my lip."

+Filming

+Richards originally considered shooting the film in Florida, but due to budgetary constraints the setting was returned to Los Angeles.
+Principal photography took place between February 23 and April 6, 1975, in various Los Angeles locations and at Samuel Goldwyn Studios.

 Mitchum later admitted, "This kid Richards, the director, he's got something.
 It'll be a good picture."